-The tallgrass prairie of eastern Kansas, known as the Flint Hills, is vast, breathtakingly wild, and ecologically rich.
-This four-million-acre landscape comprises nearly 80 percent of what’s left of the world’s tallgrass prairie; only 4 percent of its historic expanse remains unplowed, undeveloped, and relatively unchanged.
+The tallgrass prairie of eastern Kansas, known as the Flint Hills, is vast, breathtakingly wild and ecologically rich.
+This four-million-acre landscape comprises nearly 80% of what’s left of the world’s tallgrass prairie; only 4% of its historic expanse remains unplowed, undeveloped and relatively unchanged.

 Ranching to save the Tallgrass Prairie

-The U.S. Department of Interior’s Fish and Wildlife Service, in cooperation with The Nature Conservancy, the Kansas Department of Wildlife and Parks, private landowners, and other partners, announced the creation of the Flint Hills Legacy Conservation Area (FHCLA) in 2010.
-The easement-based conservation area compliments the Conservancy's Flint Hills easement work and may someday entail more than a million acres.
+In 2010, The U.S. Department of Interior’s Fish and Wildlife Service, in cooperation with The Nature Conservancy, the Kansas Department of Wildlife and Parks, private landowners and other partners, announced the creation of the Flint Hills Legacy Conservation Area (FHCLA).
+The easement-based conservation area compliments Flint Hills conservation easement work by TNC and other land trusts and may someday entail more than a million acres.

-“Thanks to the tireless efforts of private landowners, stakeholders, state agencies, and the U.S. Fish and Wildlife Service, the tallgrass prairies of the Flint Hills will forever be protected as a crown jewel of America’s Great Outdoors,” said Secretary of the Interior Ken Salazar in the department’s press release.
+“Thanks to the tireless efforts of private landowners, stakeholders, state agencies and the U.S. Fish and Wildlife Service, the tallgrass prairies of the Flint Hills will forever be protected as a crown jewel of America’s Great Outdoors,” said former Secretary of the Interior Ken Salazar.

 Rancher Mike Collinge said, “The Flint Hills has a strong and rich history of preserving the ranching heritage and the tallgrass prairie ecosystem.
 The U.S. Fish and Wildlife Service's conservation easement program would provide a voluntary opportunity to preserve this heritage for future generations."